rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 function, but Rust won’t let us use them because it doesn’t have access to the private sections.

-Modules aren’t only useful for organizing your code, they also define Rust’s *privacy boundary*: the line that encapsulates the implementation details external code isn’t allowed to know about, call, or rely on.
+Modules aren’t useful only for organizing your code.
+They also define Rust’s *privacy boundary*: the line that encapsulates the implementation details external code isn’t allowed to know about, call, or rely on.
 So, if you want to make an item like a function or struct private, you put it in a module.